Custom Search

 Our Review Starts Here.
 Part 1 of 3.

-"Making Miniature Dolls with Polymer Clay"
+"Making Miniature Figures with Clay"

-Introducing a most Charming Book
+Introducing a most Charming Masterpiece

 It would seem that sculpting a doll involves, first off, getting your creative juices fired up to start with.
 And Sue Heaser does that even in her introduction.